ELEC5507 Optical Engineering, Photonics and Biomedical Imaging Systems

 - Students are able to (1) apply optical engineering fundamentals to solve problems in geometrical and wave optics; (2) design and implement elementary optical imaging systems comprising paraxial beams and lenses; (3) compare and contrast optical sources, detectors and fibres for application in photonics systems; (4) assess and critique optical imaging systems using specific imaging parameters, such as resolution, contrast and sensitivity; and (5) critically analyse imaging systems for specific applications in the biomedical field.

-- Typically this unit is assessed in the following ways: (1) assignments; (2) laboratory sessions; and (3) tests and a final examination.
+- Indicative assessments in this unit are as follows: (1) assignments; (2) laboratory sessions; and (3) tests and a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.